Posterno/posterno/readme.txt

 == Changelog ==

+= 1.0.11 12th September 2019 =

+- Tweak: moved all posterno components into the vendor folder.
+- Tweak: changed all static urls of resources to new vendor folder.
+- Tweak: changed copyright notice into the code.
+- Tweak: verify if a taxonomy exists before trying to load it's terms within the tree field.
+- Fix: html entities displaying as code within dropdown options for the tree field.

 = 1.0.10 23rd August 2019 =

 - Added: Listing submission page in Posterno menu manager items list.